simozhou/spacepig/Codes and more.md

 java -jar ../../Tools/VarScan.v2.3.9.jar copyCaller SCNA.copynumber --output-file SCNA.copynumber.called
 ```

-To retrieve and visualize CNV segments
+To retrieve and visualize CNV segments.
+Should modify the R script to work in the right directories internally or to
+accept them as input from shell.
 ```bash
 Rscript CBS.R
 ```